Japan Bioindustry Association

-JBA formulates a rolling three-year plan to identify and promote key priorities.
+JBA formulates a rolling five-year plan to identify and promote key priorities.

 In line with Japan's national bioeconomy strategy, JBA launched a community-building initiative in the Tokyo metropolitan area in 2021.
 In 2022, these efforts were officially recognized through certification by the Cabinet Office as a Global Biocommunity.